 Then Simon Peter, who had a sword, drew it and struck the high priest’s servant, cutting off his right ear.
 (The servant’s name was Malchus.)

 Jesus commanded Peter, “Put your sword away!
 Shall I not drink the cup the Father has given me?”

 Then the detachment of soldiers with its commander and the Jewish officials arrested Jesus.
 They bound him and brought him first to Annas, who was the father-in-law of Caiaphas, the high priest that year.
 Caiaphas was the one who had advised the Jewish leaders that it would be good if one man died for the people.”

 It had been a very long day, and John, like the others, was tired.
-The day had included Passover Dinner, and it had been quite a meal!
+The day had included Passover Dinner, (don’t forget the four cups of wine), and it had been quite a meal!
 Jesus washing the disciples’ feet, his talk with them that he would be leaving them to return to the Father, and the sudden departure of Judas from the room—which was really quite strange.
-And then, Jesus prayed for himself, he prayed for them and the believers yet to know him.
-There was the walk through the night out across the Kidron Valley, where Jesus moved away to pray alone in the garden at the base of the mount.
+And then, Jesus prayed for himself, them, and the believers yet to know him.
+There was the walk through the night out into the valley, where Jesus moved away to pray alone.”

 Suddenly hundreds of soldiers and some high Jewish officials came through the olive trees!
-The men were armed, angry and aggressive, looking from left to right as they surrounded us, with their torches in the air.
-There was one man out front, who seemed to be leading them ... wait, Judas?
+The men were armed, angry, and aggressive looking from left to right as they surrounded us, with their torches in the air.
+There was one man out front, who seemed to be leading them … Judas?
 I could not imagine what Judas was doing with these men.
-But Jesus took control of the scene; he stepped forward and asked who it was they wanted, knowing, of course, it was him.
+Jesus took control of the scene, stepped forward and asked who it was they wanted… knowing, of course, it was him.